shaloo/docs.arcana/docs/ca/ca-wagmi-usage-guide.md

 #### useBalanceModal
 <hr>

-Display or hide the popup displaying the unified balance in the context of the user EoA.
+Display or hide the popup displaying the unified balance in the context of the user EOA.

 ##### Usage